sameerparvezsingh/img-to-pdfv2/README.md

 Click "Open"

 Choose Conversion Type:
-Single PDF: Combines all images into one PDF file Individual PDFs: Creates separate PDF for each image Set Output Options
+Single PDF: Combines all images into one PDF file
+Individual PDFs: Creates separate PDF for each image

+Set Output Options:

-Filename: Enter your desired filename (without .pdf) Save Location: Click "Browse..." to choose where to save Convert
+Filename: Enter your desired filename (without .pdf)
+Save Location: Click "Browse..." to choose where to save
+Convert

 Click "📄 Convert to PDF" if you need pdf pages of the same size as the image